Shrimp Tacos with Avocado Salsa

 ingredients for grilled shrimp tacos

-• Some brands of corn tortillas can be dry.
-For store-bought, I recommend Mission Super-Soft Corn Tortillas.
-If you’d like to make your own (it’s really easy!), check out my recipe for homemade corn tortillas.
+• Corn or flour tortillas: The base of the taco.
+Some brands of corn tortillas can be dry; I recommend Mission Super-Soft Corn Tortillas for store-bought, or check out my recipe for homemade corn tortillas if you’re up for making your own.

 minced shallot, garlic, and jalapeno mixture in food processor